 • Internal collar and drawcord ensure that valuable heat will not be lost from your head and neck area.

-• DWR treated shell fabric maintains good water resistance
+• DWR-treated shell fabric maintains good water resistance

 What We Don’t Like